Search Articles

 The downside is that once the house is in the irrevocable trust, it can't be taken out again.
 Although the house can be sold, the proceeds must remain in the trust.
 Similar to making a gift, if you apply for Medicaid within five years of transferring the house, you may be subject to a Medicaid penalty period.

 Figuring out the best way to pass property to your children will depend on your individual circumstances.
-Be sure to talk to a qualified elder law attorney in your area to decide what method will work best for your family.
+Be sure to talk to a qualified estate planning attorney in your area.
+They can help you decide what method will work best for your family's situation.

 To learn more about this topic, check out the following articles: